hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

 Run the `composer network start` command to start the business network.
 Only `Org1` needs to perform this operation.
 This command uses the `endorsement-policy.json` file created in step thirteen, and the `admin-pub.pem` files created by both Alice and Bob in step fifteen and step sixteen, so you must ensure that all of these files are accessible to this command:

     composer network start -c PeerAdmin@byfn-network-org1 -a tutorial-network@0.0.1.bna -o endorsementPolicyFile=endorsement-policy.json -A alice -C alice/admin-pub.pem -A bob -C bob/admin-pub.pem

-<h3 class='warning'>Warning!
-This command currently throws an error with the text "Path must be a string".
-This error can be safely ignored.
-We are working on fixing this issue!</h3>

 Once this command completes, the business network will have been started.
 Both Alice and Bob will be able to access the business network, start to set up the business network, and onboard other participants from their respective organizations.
 However, both Alice and Bob must create new business network cards with the certificates that they created in the previous steps so that they can access the business network.